We're Hiring!

 Professor Subrata Roy studies ionized gas physics and its various applications: (1) Atmospheric plasma actuators for flow mixing, propulsion, and turbulent flow control; (2) Hypersonic flows; (3) Space propulsion; and (4) Hydrodynamic models for micro and nanofluidics by incorporating Knudsen’s theory.
 Prof. Roy is a Fellow of the National Academy of Inventors (NAI), a Distinguished Visiting Fellow of the Royal Academy of Engineering, a Fellow of the Royal Aeronautical Society, a Fellow of the ASME, and an Associated Fellow of the AIAA.…

-Dr. Jonathan R. Scheffe Associate Professor
+Photo of Dr. Jonathan R. Scheffe Dr. Jonathan R. Scheffe Associate Professor and Graduate Coordinator

 (352) 392-0839